jsleeio/matchtable/README.md

     	string used to indicate an item was NOT present in a column (default "-") -separator string
-    	string used to separate rendered columns in the output (default " ") -yes-value string
+    	string used to separate rendered columns in the output (default " ") -sort
+    	sort the superset of items lexicographically (default true) -yes-value string
     	string used to indicate an item was present in a column (default "X")
 ```